Susan Stamberg: Career

+NPR

+Stamberg was hired by NPR prior to its broadcast debut.
+Her first job was cutting audiotape.
+She and Linda Wertheimer shared an office, after insisting they have their own space.
+Stamberg went on to become a producer of All Things Considered, the evening news magazine.

+For 14 years, beginning in 1972, Stamberg served as co-host of All Things Considered.
+She was the first woman to hold a full-time position as anchor of a national nightly news broadcast in the United States.
+In addition to the difficulties of being a woman in radio, she was also criticized by some NPR board members for being "too New York" (Stamberg was noted for having a strong New York accent).
+She also served as a managing editor of the program in its first few years.

+In October 1979, she hosted Ask the President, a two-hour live radio event in which callers could ask questions of then-President Jimmy Carter.

+She was the host of Weekend Edition Sunday from January 1987 to October 1989.
+In her first year with the program, she introduced the Sunday puzzle and invited the hosts of Car Talk to have their own segment.

 Stamberg interviewed Fred Rogers several times as host of All Things Considered.
-In the 1980s Stamberg and Rogers recorded several television specials.
+In the 1980s, Stamberg and Rogers recorded several television specials.

-Each Thanksgiving since 1971, Stamberg provides NPR listeners with her mother-in-law's recipe for a cranberry relish sauce that is unusual in having horseradish as one of its principal ingredients.
-Each year Stamberg comes up with a new way to present the recipe in a new way, notably sharing the dish with rapper Coolio in 2010.
-The recipe is known as Mama Stamberg's Cranberry Relish Recipe, although it was originally published in 1959 by Craig Claiborne in his food column.
+After her departure from Weekend Edition Sunday, Stamberg worked as a special correspondent for NPR.
+She also was a guest host on Morning Edition, Weekend Edition Saturday, and Weekly Edition.

 One of her most memorable interviews was with Nobel Prize–winning economist Milton Friedman.
 Stamberg argued with Friedman over the merits of the free market, claiming her conversations with "Russian cabbies" on the streets of New York had shown that the expatriates preferred life in the former Communist country to "how dreadfully tough their lives are here (the United States)."
 Friedman dismissed Stamberg's observation, contending, "I'm saying if you really want to know what they really believe about the relative merits of the two systems, see what they do, not what they say.
 And what they do is to stay here.
 They don't go back."

+A recording of Stamberg's voice is used to announce elevator floor arrivals at NPR's headquarters in Washington, D.C.